mrnguyener21/Personal-Web-Portfolio/README.md

 -SKILL SECTION (just make this as part of the about me section)
-    -have cards that state the languages and frameworks that i know -alternate between secondary and third-ary color for the cards
+    -have cards that state the languages and frameworks that i know -alternate between secondary and third-ary color for the cards -maybe have a radar graph dispplaying the symbols of each language and framework(if i can find the emoji to type) and if click on it it will show a bubble describing what it is
+    -

 -PROJECT SECTION
+    - have a photo snippet of each project and then a button for the source code and a button for a live demo -Below are some of the projects that I have worked on and created.
+You can hover over them for a description of wha t the project and if you're interested you can check out the source code or even see a live project itself out. 👇
+    -probably use grid to help with the layout
+    -when hovered
+        - a 0.5 transparent black background to mimic a fade out effect.
+In white text have the title of the project,  a description of the project and what was used to create it

 -CONTACT ME SECTION